Privacy Notice for University of Warwick websites

 Where appropriate, we also take measures such as anonymisation to ensure data cannot be used to identify you and/or encryption to ensure that the data cannot be accessed without the right security accesses and codes.

-Where UoW engages a third party to process personal data it will do so on the basis of a written contract which conforms to the security requirement of the GDPR.
+Where UoW engages a third party to process personal data it will do so on the basis of a written contract which conforms to the security requirement of the UK GDPR.

 UoW takes measures to enable data to be restored and accessed in a timely manner in the event of a physical or technical incident.